firecmsco/firecms/website/docs/collections/entity_views.md

 ### Add your entity view to the entity view registry

 You might have an entity view that you want to reuse in different collections.

+#### FireCMS Cloud

-In that case you can add it to the entity view registry in your main `FireCMSAppConfig` export:
+In FireCMS Cloud, you can add it to the entity view registry in your main `FireCMSAppConfig` export:

 ```tsx